 Undergraduate Prerequisites: CAS PY 105 or CAS CH 101 or CAS ES 105; or equivalent, CAS MA 121 or equivalent; graduate or junior/senior standing

 Critical to launching new energy ventures and implementing new energy policies is developing a broad understanding of how technically feasible the proposed project/technology in meeting the economic, environmental, and end-use requirements.
 This course will provide students with the background needed to assess the potential for energy efficiency and effectiveness of different technologies, the related economics, as well as identify the key technical risks in emerging technologies.
 Examples will be drawn from a variety of emerging technologies such as solar photovoltaics, fuel cells, advanced transportation technology, as well as conservation options such as motors, cogeneration, building automation and HVAC.
 This course will also address evaluating the life cycle implications of emerging technologies, including manufacturing issues, end-of-life, as well as estimating performance.
 4cr.
 2nd sem.

-Students register only upon receiving a cooperative education position.
-The Cooperative Education Program helps students to integrate classroom theory with actual engineering experience.
-Under professional supervision, students acquire firsthand knowledge about the engineering environment by working in a paid, full-time position in a medical or research facility, private business, industry, or governmental agency.
+Students register upon receiving an internship position.
+The Engineering Practice degree option helps students to integrate classroom theory with actual engineering experience.
+Under professional supervision, students acquire firsthand knowledge about the engineering environment by working in a paid, full-time position.

 ENG EK 720: Biophotonic System Design and Prototyping